GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source.typ

 In this work, we focus on time-frequency representations.
-// TODO: for STFT, we use |z| and Arg(z) as real tensors, not Re(z), Im(z)
+// TODO: for STFT, we use |z| and Arg(z) as real tensors, not Re(z), Im(z) When using #acr("STFT") features directly, they get converted to real values as following.
+Each complex matrix translates to two real ones by splitting the modulus and the phase of each entry.
+Thus, a $N$-channel #acr("STFT") $N times F times T$ complex tensor ends up as a $2N times F times T$ real array.
+This choice allows the use for conventional real-valued 2D convolutions.

 // Compare ILD/IPD performances